dhis2designlab/guides/pages/react.md

 The above packages are only used as examples.
 The *-D* flag installs a package in devDependencies, and should be used for packages that are not used in production by end users.
 The [@dhis2/ui-core](https://github.com/dhis2/ui-core) package contains a [DHIS2 UI library](../ui).
 The [@dhis2/cli-style](https://github.com/dhis2/cli-style) package may be used to standardize the formatting of code and git commit messages.

 ### Building
 ```bash
 npm run build
 ```

-This creates an optimized build of the app.
+This creates an optimized build of the app suited for use in production.
 You will find it in the *build* directory.

+### Structure
+#### node_modules/
+This is where the depencies are installed.

+#### public/
+*public/index.html* can access all the files in this directory.

+#### src/
+This is where source files reside.
+Files inside this directory are processed to make the build faster.

+#### package.json
+This file defines dependencies, scripts, and other properties.

 ## Entry point
 ```html